taangi1/IC_identification/README.md

 Use `--name` to specify the name of the training run.

-For other functionality, use `python3 train.py --help`
+For other functionality, use `python3 scripts/train.py --help`

 The trained model will be saved to `runs/segment` by default.

 ## Solution Overview

-In order to segment the IC chips from an image of PCB, YOLO-v11s Segment model was used.
-It was choosen as an accurate model, that can quickly deliver results, and run on basic hardware.
-The basic bounding boxes approach, or oriented bounding boxes (OBB) were not choosen, as some IC chips have non-rectangular shape, and sometimes the image of the chips is skewed.
-Because of that, a decision to use segmentation model was made.
+To segment IC chips from an image of a Printed Circuit Board (PCB), the YOLO-v11s Segment model was employed.
+This model was chosen for its accuracy and speed, making it suitable for deployment on basic hardware.
+Traditional bounding box approaches (including oriented bounding boxes) were not selected due to the varied, sometimes non-rectangular, and occasionally skewed shapes of IC chips.
+Therefore, a segmentation model was preferred to accurately delineate the chip boundaries.

-For labeling the dataset, label-studio was used.
-It was choosen as easy to use, yet versatile software for image labeling.
+For dataset labeling, Label-Studio was utilized, valued for its ease of use and versatility in image annotation.

-The `160p500es-seg.pt` model is the stable model that works with most boards.
-The name contains information about number of pictures `160p`, number of epochs `500e`, and model used `s-seg`: small segment model.
-The `trained_models` directory contains old models or experimental models that are not stable and might show poor results.
+The `models/160p500es-seg.pt` model is considered the stable version, performing reliably across most boards.
+Its naming convention indicates: 160p (160 pictures), 500e (500 epochs), and s-seg (small segment model).
+The `archived_models` directory contains older or experimental models that may not be stable and could yield poor results.

-The PaddleOCR was choosen as the OCR model for it's ability to automatically detect rotation in the image.
-It also showed the best results compared to EasyOCR or Tesseract
+PaddleOCR was selected as the Optical Character Recognition (OCR) model due to its robust ability to automatically detect image rotation, and it demonstrated superior performance compared to alternatives like EasyOCR and Tesseract.

-Flask was used as lightweight web framework.
+Flask was chosen as the lightweight web framework for the web application's functionality.

 ## Future work

-The project will continously improve.
-In the future it is planned to utilize datasheet website archive api for lookup of the extracted IC chips.
+The project will continuously improve.

-Any suggestions and contributions are welcome 😀
+Any suggestions and contributions are highly welcome 😀